Manasdas10/Hisab-Project/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is intended for educational and portfolio purposes.

 ---